 - 3. The Discharger may initiate a TIE as part of the TRE process to identify the cause(s) of toxicity.
 The Discharger shall use the EPA acute and chronic manuals, EPA/600/6-91/005F (Phase I)/EPA/600/R-96-054 (for marine), EPA/600/R-92/080 (Phase II), and EPA-600/R-92/081 (Phase III) as guidance. - 4.
-If a TRE/TIE is initiated prior to completion of the accelerated testing schedule required by sections IV.A.1.b(a)ii, and IV.A.1.b.(b)ii. of this Order No. R4-2008-0125, then the accelerated testing schedule may be terminated, or used as necessary in performing the TRE/TIE, as determined by the Executive Officer.

-- 5. Toxicity tests conducted as part of a TRE/TIE may also be used for compliance determination, if appropriate. - 6.
+If a TRE/TIE is initiated prior to completion of the accelerated testing schedule required by this permit, then the accelerated testing schedule may be terminated, or used as necessary in performing the TRE/TIE, as determined by the Executive Officer. - 5.
+Toxicity tests conducted as part of a TRE/TIE may also be used for compliance determination, if appropriate. - 6.
 The Regional Water Board recognizes that toxicity may be episodic and identification of causes of and reduction of sources of toxicity may not be successful in all cases.
 Consideration of enforcement action by the Regional Water Board will be based in part on the Discharger's actions and efforts to identify and control or reduce sources of consistent toxicity.